lamini-ai/lamini-examples/prompt_engineering.md

 with the Presidential Records Act.
 ```

-It's important to note that there's no need to include
+It's important to note that there's no need to include the
-special tokens like `[INST]` and `[/INST]` around the prompt.
+special tokens `[INST]` and `[/INST]` around the prompt.
 While the Mistral documentation indicates otherwise, our runner will
 automatically include these special tokens for you.

 ## User vs. System Prompts

-A query such as `What was the decision in Nixon v.
-United States?` represents a user prompt,
+A query such as `"What was the decision in Nixon v.
+United States?"` represents a user prompt,
 seeking specific information and tailored responses, while a system prompt, an optional
 directive, sets the context and guides the language model's overall behavior and tone.